DevExpress/devextreme-reactive/packages/dx-react-grid/docs/guides/band-columns.md

 # React Grid - Band Columns

-The Grid component supports the Band Columns feature.
-You can specify the children columns to implement multiple levels of columns in your table header.
+The Grid component supports Band Columns.
+You can this feature by specifying child columns for a column in the table header.

 ## Related Plugins